rnyit/pvpgn-password-request/README.md

 **4)** OpenSSL **must** be enabled for the PHP Mailer and by default a portable version of PHP does **not** contain a php.ini file with all the extensions enabled.
 To do this rename the `php.ini-development` file to `php.ini` then edit it.
 Search the next stings `extension_dir = "ext"`, `extension=openssl` and uncomment those lines by deleting the first character`(;)` of each line.

-**5)** Download [NSSM](https://nssm.cc/download)(the Non-Sucking Service Manager) + extract, open the extracted folder and copy your architecture(x32 or x64) folder to PvPGN folder.
+**5)** Download [NSSM](https://nssm.cc/download)(the Non-Sucking Service Manager) + extract, open the extracted folder and copy your architecture(`win32` or `win64`) folder to PvPGN folder.

 **Important!** The path directory of NSSM will **not** work if contains any spaces.

-- Good Example: C:\d2server\nssm
+- Good Example: `C:\d2server\nssm`
-- Bad example: C:\d2 server\nssm
+- Bad example: `C:\d2 server\nssm`

-**6)** Open cmd.exe under Administrator privilage and change the directory to NSSM path.
+**6)** Open cmd.exe under Administrator privilage and change the directory to NSSM path and insert the next following commands:

-nssm install "PvPGN Mailer" C:\Users\Administrator\Desktop\php\php.exe nssm set "PvPGN Mailer" Description PvPGN Password Request. nssm set "PvPGN Mailer" AppDirectory C:\Users\Administrator\Desktop\php nssm set "PvPGN Mailer" AppParameters C:\Users\Administrator\Desktop\sendmail\mailer.php
+`nssm install "PvPGN Mailer" C:\d2server\php\php.exe` `nssm set "PvPGN Mailer" Description PvPGN Password Request.` `nssm set "PvPGN Mailer" AppDirectory C:\d2server\php\php` `nssm set "PvPGN Mailer" AppParameters C:\d2server\sendmail\mailer.php`

+**7)** Start the service.

+`nssm start "PvPGN Mailer"`

+**Done!**

+The script will now run in the background as a Windows service and it will start automatically every time the machine is rebooted.

+**NSSM vs SC(Service Control)**

+By default you can add a service through Windows Service Control, however a PHP script will not run properly because `php.exe` is not meant to be a service.
+In the other hand NSSM, as the name says is a "Non-Sucking Service Manager" that can make the Windows to believe that `php.exe` is a service.

+**NSSM extra commands**

-To manually verify the data
+To manually verify the data.

-nssm edit "PvPGN Mailer"
+`nssm edit "PvPGN Mailer"`

-To remove
+Remove the service.

-nssm remove "PvPGN Mailer" confirm
+`nssm remove "PvPGN Mailer" confirm`

-how to add delay?

 **Tested on:**